leomccormack/Spatial_Audio_Framework/README.md

 to the header search paths.

-For plug-ins that support SOFA loading capabilities, statically built netcdf libraries must also be placed in:
+For the examples that support SOFA loading capabilities, statically built netcdf libraries must also be placed in:

 ```
 Spatial_Audio_Framework/dependencies